Bluebells at Croft Castle

 There is intriguing folklore surrounding bluebells.
 Some believed that by wearing a wreath made of the flowers, the wearer would be forced to tell the truth.
 Others believed that if you could turn one of the flowers inside out without tearing it, you would eventually find the one you love.

 Our British bluebells will flower at the end of April (weather depending) and will flower until late May.
-We'll be celebrating their arrival with 'Blooming bluebells' month throughout May.
+We'll be celebrating their arrival with 'Blooming bluebells' from Tuesday 23 April to Sunday 12 May.
 Ask at Visitor Reception for our map of the best places to spot them and some more information about the history of the bluebell at Croft.

 Don't forget to share your bluebell photos with us on Facebook, Twitter and Instagram: @NTCroftCastle